hillelpinto/DLLInMemoryLoading/README.md

 do not forget:
     -> if the remote raw dll was compiled in x64 then you must compile this code in x64 (same for x86)

+the main advantage is to avoid writing the DLL to a file and calling common win api to load it

+it can be used for evasion